Youssouf Hersi

 Youssouf Hersi (born 20 August 1982) is a retired professional footballer who played as an attacking midfielder.
 Born in Ethiopia, Hersi represented the Netherlands at youth international level.

 Club career

-Hersi has played in the Netherlands for Ajax, NAC Breda, NEC, Heerenveen, Vitesse, Twente and De Graafschap.
-He has also played for the Greek side AEK Athens.
+Hersi played in the Netherlands for Ajax, NAC Breda, NEC, Heerenveen, Vitesse, Twente and De Graafschap.
+He also played for the Greek side AEK Athens.

 On 11 September 2012, Hersi signed with A-League club Western Sydney Wanderers.
 He scored his first goal for the club in the Sydney Derby on 15 December 2012.
 In February 2013, Hersi re-signed with the Wanderers for another season.
 On 10 March 2013, against Wellington Phoenix Hersi broke the Australian football record for most consecutive wins for a player (14) beating Matt Horsley's 13 wins for the Wollongong Wolves from April to December 2001.
-Hersi was sent off with a second yellow card in the Wanderers' Grand Final qualifier against Brisbane Roar FC and subsequently missed the 2013 A-League Grand Final in which the Wanderers lost 2–0 to Central Coast Mariners FC.
+Hersi was sent off with a second yellow card in the Wanderers' Grand Final qualifier against Brisbane Roar and subsequently missed the 2013 A-League Grand Final in which the Wanderers lost 2–0 to Central Coast Mariners.

 In May 2014 Hersi signed with Perth Glory.
 He requested a release from the club in May 2015, which was granted despite having another year to run on his contract.

-Hersi was set to sign for the Central Coast Mariners in February 2016 but the deal was scuppered at the last minute after he travelled to Australia on the wrong type of visa.
+Hersi was set to sign for the Central Coast Mariners in February 2016, but the deal was scuppered at the last minute after he travelled to Australia on the wrong type of visa.